top of page

 If you see blood clots in your stool, it can be a sign that something is wrong with your health.
 Here are some times when you should go to the doctor:

-At Volusia Medical Center, we understand that stomach and stool problems can be difficult.
+At Volusia Medical Center, we understand how tough stomach and stool problems can be.
 If you're seeing blood in your stool, don't be afraid to ask our team of healthcare professionals.
-We have great equipment and we'll work with you to figure out the problem and help you feel better.
-If you want to get better, contact us and schedule an appointment today.
-Your health is our number one concern at Volusia Medical Center.
+We have the latest equipment and skilled healthcare professionals ready to find out what’s wrong and help you feel better.
+Your health is our top priority.
+Contact us and schedule an appointment today to take the first step toward feeling well again.

 Conclusion